Rabiu Afolabi: Sochaux

 After the 2004–05 season, some Austria Wien players were linked a move away from clubs.
 Among them was also Afolabi, who joined Sochaux for a €2 million transfer fee.
 In his Ligue 1 debut on 13 August 2005 he came on as a substitute for youngster Jérémy Ménez.
 Sochaux won the away match against Nice 2–1 but Afolabi was sent off in the 87th minute of the match.
 Towards the end of the season, Afolabi scored his first goal, on 6 May 2006, in a draw at home to Troyes.
 The club finished in 15th place.

 Afolabi spent four seasons at Sochaux.
 In his time there, he earned one title, the 2006–07 Coupe de France.
 He later stated that winning the cup was the greatest moment of his career.

 Red Bull Salzburg

 After leaving Sochaux at the end of 2008–09 season as a free agent, Afolabi returned to Austria, signing a two-year contract with Red Bull Salzburg having been previously linked with newly promoted Premier League side Burnley.
 He became a regular starter in central defence.
-In February 2010, he scored the winning goal away to title rivals SK Rapid Wien which helped keep the Red Bulls on course for the championship.
+In February 2010, he scored the winning goal away to title rivals Rapid Wien which helped keep the Red Bulls on course for the championship.
 Eventually, Red Bull Salzburg would win the title.

 On 7 November 2010, he made his 100th Austrian Bundesliga match having made 60 appearances for FK Austria Wien and 40 for Red Bull Salzburg).
 In December, it was reported that Salzburg were looking to transfer Afolabi in the winter transfer window.
 After his second season in Salzburg, his contract was not renewed.